 For example, if you came to the United States on a nonimmigrant visa, and then you became eligible for a green card because an immediate relative became a U.S. citizen, you’d go through the adjustment of status process.
 To do so, you would file an immigrant petition, check that an immigrant visa number is available, then file Form I-485: Application to Register Permanent Residence or Adjust Status.

 After filing your application, you’d attend a biometrics appointment.
-U.S. Citizenship and Immigration Services (USCIS) may also schedule you for a green card interview.
+USCIS may also schedule you for a green card interview.
 Finally, if USCIS approved your application, you would receive an approval notice and, afterward, your physical green card.

 What’s Required for Consular Processing?